DavidResin/polycraft/README.md

 ## Toolbook
 To facilitate the use of the different tools we coded for builders (preset teleporters, togglable player effects, ...), we wrote an in-game toolbook where players can trigger various actions by clicking text.
 The book is generated through a complex `give` command triggered in a command block.

+## Translation
+We want all info on the server to be available in French, English and German.
+We store all text here to simplify this task.

 # Credits
 Python and MC commands : myself
 JavaScript : Soraefir and myself
 Bash : Miomjon
+Translations : MeepMeep and myself

 © 2020 David Resin
 This project is freely available under a GNU GPLv3 license.